 - 1/2 cup ground flaxseed

-- 3 tablespoons brewer’s yeast
+- 3 tablespoons brewer’s yeast or nutritional yeast

 - 1 cup almond butter

 - 1/2 cup chopped dried cherries or apricots

 - 1 tablespoon avocado oil or water as needed

 - In a medium mixing bowl, stir together the ingredients.
 If your nut butter is rather firm, you may need to knead everything together by hand at the end.
 Or, if you have a stand mixer, stir all the ingredients except the dried cherries and mix on low speed until everything is well combined.

 - If needed, add a tablespoonful or so of avocado oil or water to hold the dough together.

 - Fold or knead in the dried cherries.

 - Roll mixture into 2-tablespoon-sized smooth balls and place on a tray.
 Place in the refrigerator for 30 minutes to set (or enjoy right away).
 Letting the balls sit will hydrate the oats a bit.